Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Dublin Records - North & South of the Liffey River

 St. Michan’s Church, located on Church Street in Dublin, Ireland, is one of the city's oldest and most historically significant churches.
 It is renowned for its rich Viking origins, Reformation history, and famous crypts.
-Early Origins report it was founded circa 1095 as a Norse (Viking) chapel on the north side of the River Liffey and is named after St. Michan (or Mo-Chaein), an obscure Irish saint.
-It was the only parish church on the north side of the Liffey for many centuries.
+Early origins report it was founded circa 1095 as a Norse (Viking) chapel on the north side of the River Liffey and is named after St. Michan (or Mo-Chaein), an obscure Irish saint.
+This Dublin church has been the only parish church on the north side of the Liffey for many centuries, making it an important landmark for those researching Irish genealogy, including families like the Quin family.
+During the Post-Norman Period, it was incorporated into the Church of Ireland following the Norman Invasion and Reformation.
+The current stone structure was built in 1686 over the original medieval foundations.
+The church has a Georgian appearance with Gothic remnants, featuring a 1724 organ (reputedly played by Handel) and a barrel-vaulted ceiling that is famous for its acoustics and historical design, often referenced in Dublin church records.

 Marriage Record

-Within Dublin’s St. Michan Church registers we find Laughlin Quin marries Juane Brian between October 13th and October 26th of 1654.
-Note dates above and below the entry to ascertain the date range.
+Within the Dublin church records at St. Michan Church, we find that Laughlin Quin marries Juane Brian between October 13th and October 26th of 1654.
+Note the dates above and below the entry to ascertain the date range.

-Vaults beneath the church naturally preserved mummies due to the limestone and methane-rich air.
-This site includes a Crusader knight, Sheares brothers (1798 Rebellion), and a preserved nun.
-The crypts were vandalized in 2019, but restoration is ongoing.
+The vaults beneath this historic Dublin church naturally preserved mummies due to the limestone and methane-rich air.
+This site includes notable figures such as a Crusader knight, the Sheares brothers from the 1798 Rebellion, and a preserved nun.
+While the crypts were vandalized in 2019, restoration efforts are ongoing, making it a significant location for those interested in Irish genealogy and Quin family history.

 Death & Burial Record

-Then in Dublin’s St. Audoen Church records we find Laughlin Quin is buried on August 6th, 1683.
-Noted as a poor man.
+In Dublin's St. Audoen Church records, we discover that Laughlin Quin is buried there, having passed away on August 6th, 1683.
+He is noted as a poor man, which adds an interesting layer to the Irish genealogy surrounding the Quin family history.

-Founded c.
-1190, originally Catholic, now Church of Ireland (Anglican).
-Located an High Street, Dublin 8, beside the old city wall and near Christchurch Cathedral.
+Founded around 1190, this church was originally Catholic and is now part of the Church of Ireland (Anglican).
+It is located on High Street, Dublin 8, adjacent to the old city wall and in proximity to Christchurch Cathedral.

-Built around 1190 by Norman settlers, shortly after the Anglo-Norman invasion.
-Then dedicated to St. Audoen of Rouen, a 7th-century Frankish bishop.
-Functioned as a parish church for both the local English-speaking settlers and some Gaelic Irish.
-Contained multiple chantries (side altars endowed by wealthy families), such as The Guild of St. Anne, founded 1430, one of Dublin’s wealthiest and most powerful guilds.
+The church was built shortly after the Anglo-Norman invasion by Norman settlers and was dedicated to St. Audoen of Rouen, a 7th-century Frankish bishop.
+It served as a parish church for both the local English-speaking settlers and some Gaelic Irish.
+The church contained multiple chantries, including the Guild of St. Anne, founded in 1430, which was one of Dublin's wealthiest and most powerful guilds.

 Locating the names of my ancestors within the historic recor